MicrosoftDocs/entra-docs/docs/external-id/customers/includes/register-app/add-app-client-secret.md

 ms.manager: mwongerapk
 ---

 Create a client secret for the registered application.
-The application uses the client secret to prove its identity when it requests for tokens.
+The application uses the client secret to prove its identity when it requests for tokens:

 1. From the **App registrations** page, select the application that you created (such as *ciam-client-app*) to open its **Overview** page.
 1. Under **Manage**, select **Certificates & secrets**.